thoanguyen2907/frontend-translator/README.md

 # React Redux Project with TypeScript, Axios, Jest, and Mock Server

-This project demonstrates how to set up a React app using Redux Toolkit with TypeScript, Axios for API requests, and Jest for testing.
 The app includes features like fetching all data, updating a single item, and optimizing performance with `useCallback` and `useMemo`.
 It also uses React Router for navigation between the Home and Edit pages.

 ## Features
 - **React**: Frontend UI framework.